English Certified Translators

 What is a certified translator?

 In Spain, a certified translator, also knowns as a sworn translator, is an official translator accredited by the Spanish Ministry of Foreign Affairs, European Union and Cooperation (MAEC) to carry out legally valid document translations from Spanish into another language or vice versa.
 By signing and sealing any translated document, the translator certifies that this document completely matches the original text and authenticates its contents.

 What is a certified translation?

-A certified or sworn translation is a translation with legal value, which has been signed and sealed by an (MEAC) certified translator.
-The certified translator accurately reproduces the text of the original document, and their seal and signature certify the translation.
+English certified translators accurately reproduce the text of the original document, and their seal and signature certify the translation.
 The certified translation produced is valid and recognised in the country in which the document is submitted.

 When do I need a certified English translation?